SalShah20/classroom_mcp/README.md

 Once Claude Desktop is restarted, try asking Claude:

+**Students:**
 - "List all my Google Classroom courses"
-- "What assignments do I have coming up in the next 30 days?"
+- "What assignments do I have coming up this week?"
+- "Do I have any missing assignments?"
-- "Show me my grades across all my courses"
+- "Show me my grades for my [course name] class"
+- "What's my overall grade percentage in [course name]?"
-- "What assignments are in my [course name] class?"
+- "What materials are attached to the [assignment name] assignment?"
+- "Did my teacher leave any feedback on my last submission?"

+**Teachers:**
 - "Show me the students in my [course name] course"
+- "List all submissions for the [assignment name] assignment"
-- "Create a new assignment called 'Chapter 5 Quiz' in my [course name] course"
+- "Create a new assignment called 'Chapter 5 Quiz' in my [course name] course due 2026-03-15 worth 100 points"

 ---